freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/variables.md

 - **Player Variables** are as described above, scoped *per player*.
 Here, you would be storing data such as the *current score*.
 - **Table Variables** are *global* to the table.
 You would use them for things like *balls per game*.

 In the visual scripting GLE, you can define the structure of both types of variables.
+Then, in the graph, you'll get events for every defined variable that you can use to trigger the desired action.

-In the graph, you'll get events for every defined variable that you can use to trigger the desired action.
+If you're testing gameplay in the editor, the current values of both player and table variables are shown in the inspector.

 > [!NOTE]
 > In the future, table variables could also marked as *editable*, so the player app could allow the user to change them.